ftaruc/ftaruc.github.io/_posts/2021-01-15-on-missing-values.markdown

 #### what are some known techniques?

-One of the main reasons why I am exploring this topic is that most articles do not provide any critical thinking on how to handle such a sensitive part in the data pipeline.
-Rather, they tell you to do either one of two things:
+During my formal education, there was no section on the `why` we use certain techniques to handle missing values -- especially when it is such a sensitive part in the data pipeline.
+During my classes, they tell you to do either one of two things:

 1.  **Impute** a value based on its distribution (median if the data is skewed) or fill it with the mean.
-2.  **Drop missing values** otherwise, especially
+2.  **Drop missing values** otherwise (especially when there's only few missing points)

-Generally speaking they are both easy to do, but imputing with the mean or median tends to be not as accurate to the true value (might be true only if MCAR).
+Generally they are both easy to do, but problems tend to arise:

+1. Imputing with the mean or median tends to be not as accurate to the true value that is missing, which is only true if the data is MCAR.
 It also reduces the variance of the imputed variable and fails to preserve the relationship between the imputed variable and other variables in the dataset.
-Dropping missing values might also create more biased subsets of the true dataset due to a MAR or MNAR process.
+2. Dropping missing values might also create more biased subsets of the true dataset if these values are missing because of a MAR or MNAR process.

-It's best to ask:
+Instead, we should ask:

 > **why** are the values missing?
-Is there a systematic reason (from a MAR/MNAR process)?
+Is there a systematic reason (like it's from a MAR/MNAR process)?

 Using different models for more accurate imputation, you can use the following: